 These stovetop candied pecans are an easy and tasty snack for special occasions.
 They’re the perfect nibbles for Christmas, Thanksgiving, or New Year’s Eve.
 This candied pecans recipe can be prepared in advance and makes a great addition to a cheese board.

-These spiced pecans have the right balance of sweet, savoury, salty, and spicy flavours.
-Tuck them into your purse or backpack for a gluten free, refined sugar free, vegan, and paleo diet friendly snack for when you’re out and about.
+These spiced pecans have the right balance of sweet, savory, salty, and spicy flavors.
+Tuck them into your purse or backpack for a gluten-free, refined sugar-free, vegan, and paleo diet friendly snack for when you’re out and about.

 This recipe calls for unsalted pecans.
 Alternatively you can use salted pecans, in which case you should omit the salt in this recipe.

 You can substitute other nuts instead of the pecans if you like.
 Walnuts, cashews, and peanuts are delicious alternatives, or use a mixture of any type of nuts you prefer.